 Which One Should You Choose?

-While performance testing is essential for your websites and web applications to make sure they don’t break under expected load, performance engineering is a relatively new concept that leverages the best practices development environment for performance optimization.
+While performance testing is essential for your websites and web applications to make sure they do not break under expected load, performance engineering is a relatively new concept that leverages the best practices development environment for performance optimization.
 Many organizations adopt performance engineering with performance testing to further enhance their website/application and reduce the QA life cycle.
 Using both together is a good strategy that can deliver a high-performing website or application with fewer issues.
-And what users wouldn’t like that?
+And what users would not like that?

 Using LoadView for Enhancing Website/Application Performance